pyxidr/data-science-consulting-part1/README.md

 ## Introduction

 You may have realized as a management consultant at the analyst/associate level that a decent knowledge of data science would have been instrumental in some client engagements for achieving high impact analyses.
 How often did your analysis requires processing a large amount of data too big for Excel but not big enough to be called Big Data — the “not so Big Data” challenge?
 When did you wish you knew more than a regression analysis for identifying relationships?
 How clueless were you when your manager asked you to do an optimal allocation of 100+ resources?
 How frustrated were you of not finding a way to present data that made your insights obvious?
-How disappointed was the client when you told her that she could not use your work in exploitation?
+How disappointed was the client when you told her that she could not use your work in production?

 However, you are asking yourself which skills I need to acquire and how deep I need to be to be impactful.
 We have experienced situations where the client expected the consultant to have strong business acumen and outstanding analytics, be the expert in machine learning and statistics, and have better than average programming skills.
 While some individuals are real polymaths, most of us need to make some compromises.
 Do you want to be a translator or a data scientist?
 It is easier for a consultant without a strong background in computer science (or related disciplines) to aspire to be a translator than a data scientist.
 We suggest wanting to be between a translator and a data scientist, i.e., putting an emphasis on business intelligence and analytics, and learning just enough about programming, statistics, machine learning, or mathematical programming to quickly get to the right insights.
 If you are a consultant at a top management consulting firm, you already have the intrinsics required for business intelligence and analytics.
 Experience, curiosity, and creativity will make you better at these skills.
 The other abilities are complementary but can make a meaningful difference if you are time/budget constrained.
 A short engagement with high impact usually leads to a proper one as you have now persuaded the client about the benefits.
 After you have convinced the client about the opportunities, you can always help her structure the critical elements of a project that will involve experts in programming, machine learning, etc., to have a “production” version of your “proof-of-concept”.